Campus Master Plan Advisory Committee

-- Present regular progress reports to the Provost, in part to facilitate the Provost’s updates to the Campus Planning and Development Committee of the Board of Trustees;
+- Present regular progress reports to the Provost, in part to facilitate the Provost’s updates to the Board of Trustees;

-- Present a preliminary report and Campus Master Plan to the Provost, Principal and CPDC in December 2013, the final plan in March 2014.
+- Present a preliminary report and Campus Master Plan to the Provost, Principal and Board of Trustees in December 2013, the final plan in March 2014.

 - Regularly review and monitor campus planning and development activity in the context of the Campus Master Plan; review major building project plans for adherence to the overall planning principles and strategies; ensure appropriate consultation and make recommendations for amendments to the Campus Master Plan as necessary and relevant.

-- Report at least annually to the Provost to support ongoing accountability to the Board of Trustees and the Campus Planning and Development Committee.
+- Report at least annually to the Provost to support ongoing accountability to the Board of Trustees.

 - Ensure communication and profile for the Campus Master Plan as a living document and critical component of the University’s integrated strategic planning framework.